 This doesn’t mean the government is thinking of adjusting or removing the ZEV mandate – at least not yet.
 The Department for Transport says the consultation is ‘focused on how, not if, we reach the 2030 target’ and hopes to better understand how legislation can support the car industry through the change.

-One way it aims to do this is to review the ‘flexibilities’ in the ZEV mandate.
-One such flexibility already exists, allowing manufacturers to sell fewer electric cars than the target if they counteract the emissions of their combustion cars in other ways.
-We hope further loopholes will be added to support the industry.
+A key focus for the consultation is to review the ‘flexibilities’ in the ZEV mandate.
+One such flexibility allows manufacturers to sell fewer electric cars than the target if they counteract the emissions of their combustion cars in other ways.

 Alexander commented on the opening of the consultation, saying: ‘Employing 152,000 people and adding £19 billion to our economy, the UK’s automotive industry is a huge asset to our nation — and the transition to electric is an unprecedented opportunity to attract investment, harness British innovation, and deliver growth for generations to come.